Khemar1/khemar1.github.io/README.md

-#### **2.2.4 User characteristics**
+#### **2.4 User characteristics**

-The end user of this product will be a person with a desire to map an area without having to carry out the task manually.
-They will also have access to a smart phone with working Bluetooth.
+There will be two types of users of this project, the owner of the project and users of the mobile application and hardware.
+Both of these users will have different uses of the system and therefore will have different requirements.

+The owner of this project will have access to the database which allows them to make changes to it as they please.
+They will have their own login credentials have access to the mobile application and hardware.

+Users of the mobile application and hardware will only have access to those two components.
+This means that the users will require login credentials to use the application.
+They will be allowed to signup and login to the application which would allow them to access it’s functionalities.
+By proxy of the application they will have access to the hardware as well, through the connection between the hardware and application.

-#### **2​.2.5 Constraints, assumptions and dependencies**
+#### **2.5 Constraints, assumptions and dependencies**

+The mobile application is constrained by the internet connection.
+Since the application sends to and receives data from the database over the internet it is crucial that there is an internet connection.The application also requires there be an existing internet connection to connect to the car over WiFi.

+The system UI may provide another constraint on the mobile application.
+The application requires that the phone be running on at least Android API level 19, to be downloaded.

-The main constraint on the system is that its dependent on the internet for connection to be made to the database when users want to sign up or login.
-A connection to the hardware through internet or Bluetooth is also required to be able to access the necessary functionalities from the mobile application.
-Using Bluetooth to connect also provides a distance issue, in that it requires the receiver to be within a certain range to be able to connect efficiently.
+Bluetooth connectivity is also a constraint on the mobile application.
+It can connect to the car through Bluetooth but it requires that both the raspberry pi and the device the application is running on have Bluetooth adapters.
+Using Bluetooth to connect also cause provides a proximity issue.
+The connection requires that the receiver receiver and sender both be within a certain range of each other to be able to connect efficiently or at all.

-Another constraint is that the mobile application is only available in two languages which are English and French, therefore users that may not understand any of those two languages will not be able to use the application effectively.
+Another constraint is that the mobile application is only available in two
+languages: English and French.
+Users will be required to understand one of those two languages to use the application effectively although it is not impossible.

+The car requires that external libraries be installed onto the raspberrypi so that it can access the Bluetooth functionalities of the program running on it.
+If these libraries are not installed the program on the car will not be able to execute.

+#### **2.6 Assumptions and Dependencies**

 An assumption of the system is that it the users to will have an android device that runs on Android API level 19 and above as a minimum requirement to use the mobile application on their smart phones.
 Users with devices that don’t meet the requirements will not be able to download and use the mobile application.

+Another assumption of the system is that users will have devices with operational Bluetooth and WiFi adapters.

+If the user does not have enough space on their device they will not be able to download and use it.
+It is assumed that users will have at least 15MB of space free on their device.

+\pagebreak

-### **2.3 Build Instructions**
+### **3. Build Instructions**

-#### **2.3.1 Introduction**
+#### **3.1 Introduction**

 This content of this section will give detailed instructions on how to recreate the project.

-#### **2.3.2 Time Commitment**
+#### **3.2 Time Commitment**

 | *Task*                                                  | *Time Estimate* |
 |---------------------------------------------------------|-----------------|